MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Name**: The name of the assistant as is displayed on OpenAI assistants dashboard.
 - **Instructions**: The context prompt used to set up the assistant's initial behavior.
 Be concise and clear in your instructions to the assistant.
 This prompt is included in the **prompt tokens** count, thus it is recommended you keep it as short as possible.
 - **Tool Set**: The list of tools used by the assistant. file search, code interpreter, and function calling.
-- **User Defined Functions**: The dictionary containing information about user defined functions.
-How this dictionary is used is explained under [User Defined Functions](#user-defined-functions).
 - **Model**: The OpenAI AI model utilized by the assistant. gpt4, 3.5, etc.
 - **Model Parameters**: The dictionary containing the assistant's model response parameters.
 Currently includes temperature and top P.
 - **Max Prompt Tokens**: The maximum number of tokens allowed in a prompt by a user.